grz0zrg/fas/README.md

 Physical modelling synthesis refers to sound synthesis methods in which the waveform of the sound to be generated is computed using a mathematical model, a set of equations and algorithms to simulate a physical source of sound, usually a musical instrument.

-Physical modelling in Fragment use Karplus-Strong string synthesis (for now) with an allpass filter.
+Physical modelling in Fragment use Karplus-Strong string synthesis (for now).

-This is a fast method which generate pleasant sounds.
+This is a fast method which generate pleasant string-like sounds.

 Physical modelling is WIP and may be subject to major changes.